ltsfran/example-poo/README.md

-# Example Upload IMG
+# Example POO

-This project was created to learn how to upload img with Javascript.
+This project was created to understand basic theory about POO.